majacQ/rails/guides/source/testing.md

 For good tests, you'll need to give some thought to setting up test data.
 In Rails, you can handle this by defining and customizing fixtures.
-You can find comprehensive documentation in the [Fixtures API documentation](http://api.rubyonrails.org/classes/ActiveRecord/FixtureSet.html).
+You can find comprehensive documentation in the [Fixtures API documentation](https://api.rubyonrails.org/classes/ActiveRecord/FixtureSet.html).

-#### What Are Fixtures?
+#### What are Fixtures?

 _Fixtures_ is a fancy word for sample data.
 Fixtures allow you to populate your testing database with predefined data before your tests run.
 Fixtures are database independent and written in YAML.
 There is one file per model.

 NOTE: Fixtures are not designed to create every object that your tests need, and are best managed when only used for default data that can be applied to the common case.

 You'll find fixtures under your `test/fixtures` directory.
-When you run `rails generate model` to create a new model, Rails automatically creates fixture stubs in this directory.
+When you run `bin/rails generate model` to create a new model, Rails automatically creates fixture stubs in this directory.

 #### YAML